hypirion/roulette-tree/README.md

 # Roulette tree

+**NB: This data structure does not currently work as intended.
+It will break if you attempt to use it**

 A roulette tree (abbreviated *rtree*) is a data structure which allows one to pick a random item based on relative frequency in logarithmic time.
 If you for instance have three items: A, B and C, and A has a frequency of 1, B has a